malcom327/mbcybernetics/3-itskills.md

 Expanding on my versatile skill set, I have also delved into various domains, showcasing proficiency in a myriad of areas:

 - Building ML predictive models on Python using Tensorflow & Pandas, R, and SAS
-- Utilizing Splunk search language for supporting fraud mitigation efforts
-- Ingesting new data sources to implement use cases, dashboards, and automated reports via file monitors, DB Connect, and scripted inputs
 - Investigating cloud service usage within the enterprise, understanding employee utilization patterns
 - Network design, implementation, and maintenance across LAN and WLAN environments
-- Troubleshooting network and security issues with expertise in CISCO, Palo Alto Endpoint Security Manager, and F-Secure Server
+- Troubleshooting network and security issues with expertise in CISCO equipement
 - Networking configuration encompassing subnets, network class, routing, switching, DNS, VLAN, NAT/PAT, VPN Tunnel, IPsec, and SSL encryption
-- User authentication management using RSA Security Console
 - Network monitoring proficiency with tools like Solarwinds
 - Performing vulnerability and network scanning, simulating security breaches for system security testing
 - Analyzing TCP/UDP issues using Wireshark, configuring anti-virus products and SSL certificates